-- · There is one single performance obligation under IFRS 15, that being the transfer of a license combined with performance of research and development activities.
-The Company concluded that the license is not distinct in the context of the contract. - The transaction price of these two agreements is currently composed of a fixed part, that being an upfront license fee, and a variable part, that being milestone payments and cost reimbursements of research and development activities delivered.
-Milestone payments are only included in the transaction price as from the moment the achievement of the related milestone event is highly probable (usually at the time of achievement of the milestone event).
-Sales-based milestones and sales-based royalties are a part of the Company's arrangements but are not yet included in its revenues, as its programs with AbbVie is still in the development phase. - The transaction price has been allocated to the single performance obligation, and revenues have been recognized over the estimated service period based on a pattern that reflects the transfer of the license and progress to complete satisfaction of the research and development activities.
-This is because the transfer of the license is considered to be combined with the performance of research and development activities.
-Therefore, research and development milestone payments are variable considerations that are entirely allocated to the single performance obligation. - · The Company has chosen an input model to measure the satisfaction of the single performance obligation that considers percentage of costs incurred for these programs (percentage of completion method). - · Cost reimbursements received could be recognized in revenues when costs are incurred and agreed by the parties, as the Company is acting as a principal in the scope of its stake of the research and development activities of its ongoing license and collaboration agreements.
+- There is one single performance obligation under IFRS 15, that being the transfer of a license combined with performance of research and development activities.
+The Company concluded that the license is not distinct in the context of the contract. - The transaction price of these two agreements is currently composed of a fixed part, that being an upfront license fee, and a variable part, being milestone payments and cost reimbursements of research and development activities delivered.
+Milestone payments are only included in the transaction price to the extent it is highly probable that a significant reversal in the amount of cumulative revenue recognition will not occur when the uncertainty associate with the variable consideration is subsequently resolved.
+We estimate the amount to be included in the transaction price upon achievement of the milestone event.
+Sales-based milestones and sales-based royalties are a part of the Company's arrangements but are not yet included in its revenues. - The transaction price has been allocated to the single performance obligation and revenues have been recognized over the estimated service period based on a pattern that reflects the transfer of the license and progress to complete satisfaction of the research and development activities.
+This is because we considered that there is a transformational relationship between the license and the research and development activities to be delivered. - The Company has chosen an input model to measure the satisfaction of the single performance obligation that considers percentage of costs incurred for these programs that are completed each period (percentage of completion method). - Cost reimbursements received are recognized in revenues when costs are incurred and agreed by the parties, as the Company is acting as a principal in the scope of its stake of the research and development activities of its ongoing license and collaboration agreements.